Christian right: Economics

 Early American fundamentalists, such as John R. Rice often favored laissez-faire economics and were outspoken critics of the New Deal and later the Great Society.
 The contemporary Christian right supports economic conservative policies such as tax cuts and social conservative policies such as child tax credits.

-Zionism
+This tradition carried forward into the late 20th century, when Reagan era Christian Right leaders helped merge social conservatism with neoliberal economic policy.
+Organizations such as the Moral Majority aligned themselves with supply-side tax cuts, deregulation, and globalization, even as religious rhetoric was used to frame economic recovery as a moral imperative.

+In contemporary politics, this synthesis remains visible but has evolved in notable ways.
+Survey data show that White evangelical Protestants are among the strongest proponents of capitalism as a defining feature of American identity (PRRI, 2019).
+At the same time, they have shown significant support for protectionist measures, including tariffs under Donald Trump, with roughly two-thirds expressing support in 2025 and a continued majority backing Trump-era policies more broadly in 2026.
+This reflects a shift from earlier emphases on free trade toward a more nationalist economic posture.

+Israel

 Many evangelical Protestant supporters of the religious right have strongly supported Christian Zionism and the state of Israel in recent decades, encouraging support for Israel within the United States government.
 Some of them have linked Israel to Biblical prophesies; for example, Ed McAteer, founder of the Moral Majority, said "I believe that we are seeing prophecy unfold so rapidly and dramatically and wonderfully and, without exaggerating, makes me breathless."
 This belief, an example of dispensationalism, arises from the idea that the establishment of Israel is a prerequisite for the Second Coming of Jesus, because it represents the Biblically prophesied Gathering of Israel.
 A 2017 poll indicates that this belief is held by 80% of evangelicals, and that half of evangelicals consider it an important cause of their support for the state of Israel.
 However, other Protestant churches and Christian right ideologues have rejected a religious basis for Zionism and condemned the ideology.